๐Ÿซถ๐ŸฝPsychology of Language

 Native Language Influence (L1 Transfer)

-• Positive transfer occurs when L1 and L2 share features—Spanish speakers learning Italian benefit from similar grammar and vocabulary
+• Positive transfer occurs when L1 and L2 share features.
+A Spanish speaker learning Italian benefits from similar grammar and cognate vocabulary.

-• Contrastive analysis helps learners anticipate interference patterns and consciously override L1 habits
+• Contrastive analysis is a method that compares L1 and L2 structures to help learners anticipate interference patterns and consciously override L1 habits

 Language Aptitude

-• Phonetic coding ability—the capacity to distinguish and remember novel sounds—predicts pronunciation accuracy
+• Phonetic coding ability is the capacity to distinguish and remember novel sounds.
+It predicts pronunciation accuracy.

 • Grammatical sensitivity allows learners to recognize structural patterns without explicit instruction

-• Aptitude tests like the MLAT (Modern Language Aptitude Test) predict learning rate but not ultimate attainment with sufficient time and effort
+• Aptitude tests like the MLAT (Modern Language Aptitude Test) predict learning rate but not ultimate attainment given sufficient time and effort.
+A high-aptitude learner picks things up faster, but a motivated lower-aptitude learner can still reach high proficiency.

 Quick Reference Table